NicoSa/nicosa.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 Hello stranger!
-I am Nico and I am a former [Music Producer](http://www.metal-archives.com/artists/Nico/184283) turned Software Engineer living in East London.
-Like most people who live in East London nowadays I am totally into food and music.
+I am Nico and I am a former [Music Producer](http://www.metal-archives.com/artists/Nico/184283) turned [Software Engineer](http://www.github.com/nicosa/) living in East London.
+Like most people who live in East London I am into food, music and my dutch bike.
-I posted about my journey to becoming a Software Engineer in [my old blog](http://nicolearnscoding.blogspot.com).
+I previously gained some attention on my journey to becoming a Software Engineer in [my old blog](http://nicolearnscoding.blogspot.com).
 That's in the past and it is time for a new blog - this blog - The Follow Up!